Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 The camperstop was on a great site beside an adjacent forest where we picked wild strawberries and blueberries.
 We even saw our first wild deer since beginning our motorhoming in Europe.

-Ottenschlagg is famous for its locally produced grey poppy seed.
+Ottenschlagg is famous for its locally produced grey poppy seed, and back in the day, this local poppy seed was even traded on the stock exchange.

-In earlier times this local poppy seed was even traded on the stock exchange.
 The poppy strudel is popular here, and as the poppy seed is known for its healthy unsaturated fatty acids, this has to be a healthy snack option.

 More than 200 hectares of poppy fields can be found in the Waldviertel area.

-Mohnhof Gressl poppy farm in Ottenschlagg
+Mohnhof Gressl poppy farm in Ottenschlagg ©Lifejourney4two

-I now know better and my ears prick up like an anxious animal when I hear him suggest a short cut;) Back then though, I still believed he must have memorised the map and knew what he was talking about.
+I now know better, and my ears prick up like an anxious animal when I hear him suggest a short cut;) Back then, though, I still believed he must have memorised the map and knew what he was talking about.

 Lars-in-long Grass with a bike -in-Ottenschlagg